intel/libipt/doc/getting_started.md

 	000000000000001b  tnt8       !!.
 	000000000000001c  tip.pgd    3: 0x0000000000100013, ip=0x0000000000100013

-The ptdump tool takes a PT file as input and dumps the packets in human-readable form.
-The number on the very left is the offset into the PT stream in hex.
-This is followed by the PT packet opcode and the packet payload.
+The ptdump tool takes an Intel PT file as input and dumps the packets in human-readable form.
+The number on the very left is the offset into the Intel PT packet stream in hex.
+This is followed by the packet opcode and payload.

 Use `ptxed` for reconstructing the execution flow.
-For this, you need the PT file as well as the corresponding binary image.
+For this, you need the Intel PT file as well as the corresponding binary image.
 You need to specify the load address given by the org directive in the .ptt file when using a raw binary file.